WHAT IS SKI CROSS?

 HOW CAN I SIGN UP IN ONTARIO?

 For current (i.e. this season), paid members with AOA you may sign up for any AOA scheduled alpine and ski cross training and/or competition.
-You will notice on our schedule some ski cross events are labeled as Snowboard Ontario (SO) events, including the Snowboard Cross Series which include entry-level ski cross events for the U14 and older age groups (U14, U16, U19).
+You will notice on our schedule some ski cross events are labelled as Snowboard Ontario (SO) events, including the Snowboard Cross Series which include entry-level ski cross events for the U14 and older age groups (U14, U16, U19).
 These events require an additional per event registration with Snowboard Ontario – please click here to do so.

 Please note: Snowboard Ontario will require that you create a profile to ‘register’ but you do not also need to pay the SO season membership fee to enter these races.